akoncius/technical-task/README.md

 final project steps inside of docker container:
 ```
 composer install
+./vendor/bin/simple-phpunit
 bin/console doctrine:database:create
 bin/console doctrine:schema:create
 ```

-then go to `http://localhost/coordinates` and it should return
+then go to `http://localhost/coordinates` and it should return or then go to `http://localhost/v2/coordinates` and it should return

 ```
 {"lat":55.90742079144914,"lng":21.135541627577837}
 ```

 JSON.
-If you want to check different address, then add params to url: http://localhost/coordinates?countryCode=lithuania&city=vilnius&street=gedimino+9&postcode=12345 .
+If you want to check different address, then add params to url: http://localhost/coordinates?countryCode=lt&city=vilnius&street=gedimino+9&postcode=12345 .

 And that's it, good luck!